jamesYI123/DDR-Net/README.md

 | 54.91  | 76.18  | 53.36   | 43.43  | 55.20	  | 55.57  | 52.28   | 56.04	  | 47.17 |

 Please refer to [leaderboard](https://www.tanksandtemples.org/).

+if you have any issues, please make an issue or send an email to us (shengkuntang@whu.edu.cn).
+We will reply as soon as possible.